 Home Nations Winner as a coach 2012 (and Home Nations Fair Play Award after coaching Barbarians team)

-Two times Super Fives winner as a coach in 2017
+Two times Super Fives winner as a coach in 2017 with the HNC Chieftains

 Played in competitive game for GB against All-Ireland in International tournament in Belfast.